shababmoali/Java-Object-OrientedProgramming/README.md

 //Object-Oriented Java Programs:
-A collection of Java 8 Assignments and Lab Tutorials for - Fundamentals of ProgrammingII (UVic CSC115).
+A collection of Java 8 Assignments and Lab Tutorials for - Fundamentals of Programming II (UVic CSC115).